geoffthorpe/newhcp/README.md

 A cotenant service that allows a host's user accounts to become ssh-accessible using Kerberos (GSS-API) authentication.
 Together with the Stateless KDC service, this shows an end-to-end SSO solution running on top of an HCP-bootstrapped network.

-### Policy service

-A policy-enforcement service in which a JSON configuration document defines all the policy rules (iptables-like) for examining input payloads (which are also JSON) and then returns success or failure.
-The https-based APIs for the TPM enrollment service and the KDC both implement hooks on the back-end to support using the policy service, and the example workflow shows them in use.
-Ie. the service represents its client's request as a JSON document and submits that to its associated policy service for approval/rejection.
-This allows for an architecture to have some separation between what it enables (the application service) and what constraints it imposes (codified in the policy service).

 ### WebAPI service

 A web-API-hosting service (based on uwsgi) for representing Flask applications and, if enabled, providing a HTTPS reverse-proxy (based on nginx) using TLS certificates obtained from TPM enrollment.
 This service runs co-tenant inside all the other serviecs that provide web APIs (dog-food).